spotinst/help/src/docs/ocean/features/labels-and-taints.md

 >**Example: Cilium:** Cilium recommends applying a taint such as `node.cilium.io/agent-not-ready=true:NoExecute` to prevent other pods from starting before Cilium has finished configuring the necessary networking on the node.

 The pod used for initialization will have a tolerance to this taint exclusively.
-Once the pod is ready, the application running on the pod will remove the taint from the node.
+Once the node is ready, the application running on the pod will remove the taint from the node.

 >**Note:** If the `startupTaint` attribute has not been removed for a specific node by the end of the cluster's grace period, a new node will be launched for any pending pods.
 The grace period starts when a node is created; its default is 5 minutes, and you can configure it in the cluster under `cluster.strategy.gracePeriod`.